RonaldForte/receipt-wallet/README.md

 OR

-1. Go to the Releases page and download the latest receipt-tracker-all.jar file.
+1. Go to the Releases page and download the latest receipt-tracker-all.jar file for your os.

 2. Make sure you have Java installed.
 Receipt Tracker requires Java 24 or newer.
 You can check your version by running the following command:
   `java -version`